jaanos/gap-graphs/README.md

   * the Perkel graph with intersection array {6, 5, 2; 1, 1, 3}
   * the Doro graph on 65 vertices with intersection array {10, 6, 4; 1, 2, 5}
   * the Doro graph on 68 vertices with intersection array {12, 10, 3; 1, 3, 8}
+  * the bipartite graph associated to Higman's design with intersection array {50, 49, 36; 1, 14, 50}
   * the Coxeter graph with intersection array {3, 2, 2, 1; 1, 1, 1, 2}
+  * the doubly truncated Witt graph with intersection array {7, 6, 4, 4; 1, 1, 1, 6}
   * the Biggs-Smith graph with intersection array {3, 2, 2, 2, 1, 1, 1; 1, 1, 1, 1, 1, 1, 3}
 * Named strongly regular graphs:
   * the Petersen graph with v = 10, k = 3, λ = 0, μ = 1